 The term "Gamma Knife" can be misleading.
 The treatment does not use knives or make incisions of any kind.
 Instead, the state-of-the-art technology focuses 192 beams of gamma radiation on your brain tumor or abnormality.
 The treatment location receives an effective dose of radiation, but the beams pass harmlessly through the nearby healthy tissue.

 One of the key components of Leksell Gamma Knife - the tool that allows your doctor to precisely pinpoint your tumor or problem - is the special stereotactic head frame.
-This lightweight frame, which is attached to your head with four small screws, ensures that the radiation beams are precisely targeted.
+This lightweight frame, which is attached to your head with four small screws (this is considered a minimally invasive fixation), ensures that the radiation beams are precisely targeted.
 The frame also prevents your head from moving during the treatment procedure, which ensures that only the target area in your brain receives radiation.
 You will not have your head shaved, you will receive a local anesthesia in the four pin sites where the frame is secured, you may feel some pressure right after the frame is attached, however that will subside.
 Many patients find they fall asleep during treatment.

 Gamma Knife radiosurgery sets the bar for accuracy, with guaranteed precision that enhances physician confidence and ensures patient safety.